wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/7-add-email-settings.md

 - Windows 11
 - Windows 10

-Use the following steps to create a new Windows 11 email configuration profile:
+Use the following steps to create a new Windows 11 email configuration profile.

 ## Step 1: Create a new Windows 11 email profile
 1. Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).